 Age-related macular degeneration is a leading cause of blindness among older people.
 The condition can often lead to blurry vision and visual distortions that cause straight lines to appear wavy or broken.

 Blurred or cloudy vision may be warning signs of cataracts.
 It occurs when the lens in your eye develops cloudy patches.
 Glare and halos around lights at night may also be warning signs of cataracts.

 If left untreated, cataracts can worsen and potentially lead to blindness.
-Cataract surgery replaces cataracts with artificial lenses, which typically restores lost vision.
+Cataract surgery replaces cataracts with artificial lenses, which typically restore lost vision.

 Serious Causes of Sudden Vision Changes

 Some causes of sudden vision changes are medical emergencies.
-These must be treated as soon as possible to prevent permanent vision loss or damage.
+These must be treated immediately to prevent permanent vision loss or damage.

 Blurry or lost vision in both eyes can occur when you experience a stroke.
 It affects the area of your brain that controls vision.

 A stroke involving your eyes leads to blurred or lost vision in just one eye.
-You may also have other symptoms of a stroke, like weakness in one side of your body or the inability to speak.
+You may also have other stroke symptoms, like weakness in one side of your body or the inability to speak.